-- 30.1.
-The provisions of the Domestic Violence Victims' Protection Act and its subsequent amendments will apply to Employees covered by this Agreement. - 30.2.
-In addition to the provisions of the Domestic Violence Victims' Protection Act, Employees covered by this Agreement are also entitled to the benefit of: - a.
+- 32.1.
+The provisions of the Domestic Violence Victims' Protection Act and its subsequent amendments will apply to Employees covered by this Agreement. - 32.2.
+In addition to the provisions of the Domestic Violence Victims' Protection Act, Employees are also entitled to the benefit of: - a.
 Full-time and part-time employees: 20 days paid leave per annum - b.
-Casual employees: 20 paid days per annum for shifts they were scheduled to work - 30.3.
-Bupa's Family and Domestic Violence Leave does not accrue, and is not paid out on termination.
+Casual employees: 20 paid days per annum for shifts they were scheduled to work - 32.3.
+Bupa's Family and Domestic Violence Leave does not accrue and is not paid out on termination.
 Further information is set out in the Bupa Standard: It's Ok to Take Leave, including definitions.

-31. LONG SERVICE LEAVE
+33. LONG SERVICE LEAVE

-31.1.
-A Full Time Employee who works 32 hours or more per week, is covered by this Agreement, and who has worked continuous years of service as detailed below, will be entitled to long service leave:
+33.1.
+A Full Time Employee who works 32 hours or more per weekis covered by this Agreementand has worked continuous years of service as detailed below, will be entitled to long service leave:

-10 years completed service One off entitlement of an additional one weeks' leave 15 years completed service One off entitlement of an additional two weeks leave 20 years completed service One off entitlement of an additional three weeks leave 25 years completed service One off entitlement of an additional four
+10 years completed service One off entitlement of an additional one weeks' leave 15 years completed service One off entitlement of an additional two weeks' leave 20 years completed service One off entitlement of an additional three weeks' leave 25 years completed service One off entitlement of an additional four weeks' leave.

-- 31.2.
-A Part Time Employee, who is covered by this Agreement, and who has worked continuous years of service as set out in sub-clause 31.1. will be entitled to long service leave on a pro rata basis. - 31.3.
-All holidays taken under sub-clause 31.1 or 31.2 of this clause will be paid for at ordinary weekly pay or average weekly earnings as that term is defined in the Holidays Act 2003 and will be taken at a time or times as agreed between the Employer and Employee concerned.
-For Part Time Employees this payment will be pro-rated. - 31.4.
-Long Service Leave is to be taken in minimum blocks of 1 week. - 31.5.
-Long Service leave entitlements should be taken before the Employee's next Long Service Leave entitlement becomes due, as it will otherwise expire.
-It is therefore advisable for Employees to take Long Service Leave ahead of Annual Leave. - 31.6.
-An Employee who has become entitled to long service leave and who then leaves his/her employment prior to the taking of the leave will be entitled to payment in lieu thereof.
+33.2.
+A Part Time Employee, who is covered by this Agreement, and who has worked continuous years of service as set out in sub-clause 31.1. will be entitled to long service leave on a pro rata basis.

+- 33.3.
+All Long Service Leave taken under sub-clause 31.1 or 31.2 will be paid for at ordinary weekly pay or average weekly earnings as that term is defined in the Holidays Act 2003 and will be taken at a time or times as agreed between the Employer and Employee concerned.
+For Part Time Employees this payment will be pro-rated. - 33.4.
+Long Service Leave is to be taken in minimum blocks of 1 week. - 33.5.
+Long Service Leave entitlements should be taken before the Employee's next Long Service Leave entitlement becomes due, as it will otherwise expire.
+It is therefore advisable for Employees to take Long Service Leave ahead of Annual Leave. - 33.6.
+An Employee who has become entitled to Long Service Leave and who then leaves their employment prior to the taking of the leave will be entitled to payment in lieu thereof.

-32. CULTURAL LEAVE
+34. CULTURAL LEAVE

-- 32.1.
-Māori employees will be entitled to paid leave of up to 2 days per annum for the purpose of attending Māori Hui such as: - a.
-Land court hearings concerning land issues of the staff members jwi - b.
+- 34.1.
+Māori Employees will be entitled to paid leaveof up to 3 days per annum for the purpose of attending Māori Hui such as: - a.
+Land court hearings concerning land issues of the staff members iwi - b.
 Marae working bees of an obligatory nature - c.
 Hui Raupatu (Hui regarding land claims) - d.
 Hura kohatu (unveiling) - e.
-Iwi committee elections. - 32.2.
-No employee is entitled to more than paid leave of 2 days for Cultural Leave per annum.
+Iwi committee elections. - 34.2.
+No Employee is entitled to more than 2 days paid Cultural Leave per annum.

-33. JURY SERVICE
+35. JURY SERVICE